MagaValiyev/SUAS-Object-Detection/README.md

 ## Difficulties Encountered
 Drone flight was **banned** by university
-- Approximate permission data from: 02.02.2024
+- Approximate permission date from: 02.02.2024
 - Alternative solutions:
   - Gather synthetic data (Canva, Gazebo)
   - Simulate different scenarios in Gazebo
   - Save videos of these scenarios
   - Test detection and classification models on test video
-  - Work on imporvements
+  - Work on imporvements (simulate GenAI)
+- Character classification model not trained:
+  - High number of classes: 36
+  - Insufficient data (not any frames for 19 classes)

 ## Timeline